netgroup-polito/frog4-sdn-do/README_INSTALL.md

 In the config folder, make a new copy of the file OnosResourceDescription_static.json and rename it (e.g. OnosResourceDescription.json).
 Edit the "config.ini" file in the section "[domain_description]" and change the path in the domain description file to this new file (e.g. domain_description_file = config/OnosResourceDescription.json).

+#### JOLNET considerations

+If you are going to execute the SDN domain orchestrator on the JOLNET, set to `true` the parameter `jolnet` in the section `[other_options]`.
+Moreover, you have to edit the `available_ids` list in the `vlan` section, by specifying the VLAN ids that are allowd for the traffic steering within the SDN domain.

 #### Set the SDN Controller